 I’ve been meaning to play as a rockstar; in a sense as a character who has a musical background.
 We lack films that are musically driven but what directors have in mind is completely in betrayal of the reality.

 A lot of this rigidity, so says Saruk, comes from ‘the demand of the audience’.
 At least that’s what the directors say.
 Now, I’m no one to point fingers at the people in the industry who have been at the game for years and decades.
 However, perhaps the problem lies in just that; they’ve been at it for so long that a certain vacuum has been created.
 What was mainstream then is not anymore.
 But then again, it’s hard to deny the grip it still has.

-He says this, apologizes for a moment, and adjusts a decorative fan that’s in front of him.
+He says this, apologises for a moment, and adjusts a decorative fan that’s in front of him.
 It was slightly stooping and he needed it to be erect and proper.
-Observing this, any armchair behaviorist would deduce that Saruk is a perfectionist.
-He would rather sit with the writer himself and work out a miniscule idea into a feature length movie.
+Observing this, any armchair behaviourist would deduce that Saruk is a perfectionist.
+He would rather sit with the writer himself and work out a minuscule idea into a feature-length movie.

 We’ve encountered this formula in our past cover stories, the formula of Aristotle where he suggests that every story needs to have an exposition, followed by a rising action that reaches its fever pitch to become the climax, which devolves into a falling action and eventually concludes with a denouement.
 Saruk too has realized this and says that it’s a structure that works, but we’ll all eventually tire from it.

-He caught his line toward greatness from the simple art of trying out things he was curious about.
-That is how we arrived to talking about chocolate momo.
+He caught his line towards greatness from the simple art of trying out things he was curious about.
+That is how we arrived to talk about chocolate momo.
 And perhaps that’s all there’s to life, to try out things and see if you like it.
 That’s the philosophy Saruk has been living by and we must say it works.

 Words by Nirveek PPJ Shah